Skip to content

 scenario = tp.create_scenario(scenario_config)

-This snippet shows a generic way to process all events.
 However, you might want to specify the types of events you are interested in to avoid processing all the events.
-For more details, see the registration page.
+For more details, see the topic description page.

-For more realistic examples, see the common use cases page.
+For more realistic examples, see the examples page.